AdobeDocs/experience-manager-64.en/help/assets/setting-up-an-ibl-stage-with-autodesk-maya-and-mental-ray.md

    See [Resolving file dependencies](resolve-file-dependencies.md).

    AEM 3D may not be able to detect the IBL image configured in the stage.
 In such situations, you must resolve the missing dependencies manually.
 You can assign the same previously uploaded IBL PTIFF image for each of the missing dependencies.
 Or, you can assign different images to further control the IBL effects.
-After resolving the dependencies, be sure you tap **Save** to initiate reprocessing.
+After resolving the dependencies, be sure you tap **[!UICONTROL Save]** to initiate reprocessing.

 1. Open Asset Properties in AEM.
-Set Title to a suitable string that will appear in the Stage Selector drop-down list.
-Verify that **Class **is set to **3D Stage**.
+Set **[!UICONTROL Title]** to a suitable string that will appear in the **[!UICONTROL Stage Selector]** drop-down list.
+Verify that **[!UICONTROL Class]** is set to **[!UICONTROL 3D Stage]**.
 Save and exit.

 1. Open a 3D asset, select the new stage, and verify that it previews and renders as expected.